-Using an umbrella company costs more than just a weekly margin.
-You need to understand what each deduction is and why it exists.
-This guide breaks down every cost on a typical umbrella payslip in 2026-27.
+An umbrella company costs more than a weekly margin.
+You need to know what each deduction is and why it appears.
+This guide covers the costs on a typical umbrella payslip in 2026-27.

 New to umbrella companies?
-Start with our guide to understanding umbrella companies.
+Start with how umbrella companies work.

 What does an umbrella company cost?

-An umbrella company charges a weekly or monthly margin, typically £15 to £25 per week in 2026-27.
-That’s the umbrella’s fee for running your payroll.
-It’s not the only deduction from your contract rate.
-Employer National Insurance, the Apprenticeship Levy, income tax, and employee NIC all reduce your take-home pay too.
+An umbrella company charges a weekly or monthly margin, usually £15 to £25 per week in 2026-27.
+That is the umbrella’s fee for running your payroll.
+It is not the only deduction from your contract rate.
+Employer National Insurance, the Apprenticeship Levy, income tax, and employee NIC also reduce your take-home pay.

-The margin is the umbrella’s only direct profit.
-Everything else goes to HMRC or meets a legal obligation.
-That matters because it shows which deductions the umbrella controls.
+The margin is the umbrella’s direct profit.
+Everything else goes to HMRC or covers a legal cost.
+That difference matters.
+It stops you blaming the umbrella for deductions it does not control.

 Your contract rate is not your gross pay.
-The umbrella receives your rate, deducts statutory employer costs first, and what is left becomes your gross pay.
+The umbrella receives your rate and takes off statutory employer costs first.
+What is left becomes your gross pay.

 What is the umbrella margin?